Saugat161/Calculator/README.md

 # Calculator

-My 1st project using HTML, CSS & Javascript - (Simple Calculator Program) Learned the basic logic behind the calculator ......
+My 1st project using HTML, CSS & Javascript - (Simple Calculator Program) <br>
+🔴 Learned the basic logic behind the calculator ......
 MORE TO COMEE.....